UWCS/rs118/resources/1/notes.md

 let minus_two = trip.2;
 ```

-Arrays in rust have a fixed length and are allocated on the stack.
+Arrays in Rust have a fixed length and are allocated on the stack.
 They are indexed using brackets `[]`, and specified using the syntax `[type; length]`:

 ```rust
 let a = [1,2,3];